Malkien/cliDocli/README.md

 ```

 ### 4. The create function that create the repository
-This function check the context given and search if the directory already exist and check if the format given is correct. if there isn't a directory with the same name and the format is correct it create thank to mkdir the directory.
+This function check the context given and search if the directory already exist and check if the format given is correct. if there isn't a directory with the same name and the format is correct it create the directory thank to mkdir.
 ```shell
 {
     #Check if have --context= and if all ok